guregu/baka/README.md

-a simple centralized peer list for groupcache
+a stupidly simple centralized peer list for groupcache

 ## Usage
 ### Server